Mammal Teeth & Fossils

 Note - Adding a collection of 27 Basilosaurus teeth from Florida and Georgia in July 2023.
 Link to Basilosaurus teeth.

-An incredibly preserved, LARGE Woolly Mammoth (Mammuthus primigenius), an early elephant, molar found in the Dogger Bank, North Sea.
+An incredibly preserved, Woolly Mammoth (Mammuthus primigenius), an early elephant, molar found in North Sea.
 Mammoths were present in this area during the Late Pleistocene Ice Age.
 Great natural color!
 A large molar with a nicely articulated chewing surface.
-This is a BIG replacement tooth where the chewing surface was just starting to be exposed.
-A massive and complete tooth.
+A complete root - very rare.
 Completely fossilized.
-Weighs 12+ lbs.
-No repair.
+Weighs 3 lbs.
+No repair or restoration.
 Authenticity guaranteed.
 An excellent collectors specimen and a very attractive display piece.
-An incredible tooth.
-As shown, this tooth comes with an easel stand.
-Note: international shipping cost will be calculated.
-Please request quote.
+Note: an international supplemental shipping cost will be calculated.

-Note - Posting 4 Woolly Mammoth molars in January 2021.
+Note - Posting 8 Mammoth / Mastodon teeth in October 2025.
 Link to Mammoth fossils.

 An EXTRA LARGE TOP QUALITY, very rare Basilosaurus cetoides, an Archaeocete whale tooth found in the Suwanee River, Suwanee Co., Florida.
 An excellent canine tooth (see photo for tooth positions).
 An excellent black colored crown and root.
 Nicely articulated.
 Note - enamel tip shows a small wear pattern on crown.
 Whales do not shed their teeth like the sharks so there teeth will wear with age.
 An Eocene age tooth (35 MYA).
 No repair or restoration.
 A great Archaeocete tooth from the Suwanee River, Florida.
 A very rare collector's tooth from an old collection.